 In 2017 the Texas Biennial welcomes independent curator Leslie Moody Castro, as TX★17 Curator and Artistic Director.
 Moody Castro has a history of making artistic voices and the communities they work within central to her practice, all of which oscillate around the importance of place.
 Moody Castro toggles between Mexico City and Austin as her primary locations, but has an identity in itinerancy.
 Under Moody Castro’s leadership, TX★17 will magnify the excellence and diversity of contemporary art being produced in the state through three lenses and three exhibition layers: 1) a survey exhibition from an artist open call, 2) the exploration of Texas regions through a documented road trip around the state, and 3) an invited artist exhibition with a focus on Texas’s relationship with its borders.

-The Texas Biennial is open to all artists living and working in Texas.
+The Texas Biennial open call for art is open to all artists living and working in Texas.
 Artists attending Texas-based residency programs are eligible to apply, as long as the work was completed during the time spent in Texas.
 Artists living and working within 10 miles of a Texas border are also eligible to apply (Louisiana, Arkansas, Oklahoma, New Mexico and Mexico).
 Artists will be selected on the basis of works entered.
-Works completed before 2015 should not be entered, and works shown more than twice in Texas since 2015 should not be entered.
+Works completed before 2015 should not be entered, and works shown more than twice since 2015 should not be entered.